nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

     ![Add Grafana repo](media/lab8_add_grafana_repo.png)

 1. The Grafana repo is added via Helm.
 Next you will install Grafana using the below command.
 For this lab, you will create a second release called `nginx-grafana`.
+Notice we are also setting the Grafana admin Password to `Nginx123`:

     ```bash
-    helm install nginx-grafana grafana/grafana -n monitoring
+    helm install --set-string grafana.adminPassword=Nginx123 nginx-grafana grafana/grafana -n monitoring
     ```

     ![install grafana](media/lab8_install_grafana.png)